Leadership and Business Fundamentals, B.A.S.

 - STA 215 - Introduction to Applied Statistics

-You also must complete the course requirements for the Business Fundamentals certificate and the Leadership certificate, earning both microcredentials while completing your major.
+You must also complete courses for the Business Fundamentals certificate and the Leadership certificate.

 Business Fundamentals helps you develop financial and accounting acumen, as well as the human side of business and organizational operations.
-You will develop skills analyzing financial statements and performance, creating operating budgets, managing and motivating others, and analyzing and using marketing information.
+You will grow skills in analyzing financial statements and performance, creating operating budgets, managing and motivating others, and analyzing and using marketing information.

 Leadership focuses on social change and includes further exploration into organizational theory, team building, design thinking, and grant writing.
 You will develop professional skills that employers are looking for such as team building and ethics.